EnviableOne/passwdhk-Original/README.txt

 5. Upgrade Issues
 =================

 If you are upgrading the PasswdHk package, the DLL must be disabled and the system rebooted before the upgrade.
-This is because the Windows LSA ( Local Security Authority ) locks the DLL file until the DLL has been disabled and the system rebooted.
-Therefore to overwrite with the newer DLL file, the system has to go through the unlocking step.
+This is because the Windows LSA ( Local Security Authority ) locks the DLL file until the DLL has been disabled and the operating system rebooted.
+Therefore to overwrite with the newer DLL file, the operating system needs to release the file lock on the DLL.